bitmeal/rosproxy/README.md

 ### Proxying containerized ROS nodes
 Using ROSProxy you can enable containerized ROS nodes to communicate with nodes running "directly" on a network - and vice versa.
 Below *docker-compose* file uses a container *node* running some ROS node, and a *rosproxy* container.
 As in the example above, `ROS_MASTER_URI` is set to the actual masters address for the proxy and the proxy address for the node.
 We configure ROSProxy to allocate all its proxy ports from the range `50000-50100`, which should serve *~50* nodes (*n/2*).
+This port range gets forwarded to the host and will make all containerized nodes using the proxy available from the outside.
 ```yaml
 version: '3.8'